Waterloo tube station

-The station is situated in fare zone 1 and is located near the South Bank of the River Thames, in the London Borough of Lambeth.
+The station is situated in London fare zone 1 and is located near the South Bank of the River Thames, in the London Borough of Lambeth.
 It is within walking distance of the London Eye.

 History

 The first Underground Line at Waterloo was opened on 8 August 1898 by the Waterloo & City Railway (W&CR), a subsidiary of the owners of the main line station, the London and South Western Railway (L&SWR).
 The W&CR, nicknamed "The Drain", achieved in a limited way the L&SWR's original plan of taking its tracks the short distance north-east into the City of London.

 On 10 March 1906, the Baker Street & Waterloo Railway (now the Bakerloo line) was opened.
 On 13 September 1926, the extension of the Hampstead & Highgate line (as the Charing Cross branch of the Northern line was then known) was opened from Embankment to the existing City and South London Railway station at Kennington with a new station at Waterloo.

 As a subsidiary of the L&SWR and its successor, the Southern Railway, the W&CR was not a part of the London Underground system.
 Following nationalisation of the main line railway companies in 1948, it became part of British Railways (later British Rail).

-In 1951, the Leslie Green designed York Road entrance of the Underground station was demolished and replaced by a new entrance on the other side of the road, part of the Festival of Britain site.
-As part of this work, the lifts were replaced by escalators to this new entrance.
+In 1951, the Leslie Green designed York Road entrance of the Underground station was demolished and replaced by a new temporary entrance on the other side of the road, part of the Festival of Britain site.
+As part of this work, the escalators were built this new entrance, replacing lifts.
 This entrance also served the Waterloo Air Terminal.
-In the 1960s, the entrance building became integrated into the Shell Centre complex.
+In the early 1960s, a permanent entrance building was built, integrated into the Shell Centre complex.

 In March 1965, a British Rail and London Transport joint planning committee published "A Railway Plan for London" that included a recommendation to revive a plan from the 1900s for an extension of the Piccadilly line's Aldwych branch to Waterloo.
 London Transport had already sought parliamentary approval to construct tunnels from Aldwych to Waterloo in November 1964, and in August 1965, parliamentary powers were granted.
 Detailed planning took place, although public spending cuts led to postponement of the scheme in 1967 before tenders were invited.